Unnati-Rami/J-FIM/README.md

 Verify the integrity of a file by comparing its current hash with a trusted original hash.

-- Automatically detects hash algorithm (MD5, SHA-1, SHA-256, SHA-512)
+- Automatically detects hash algorithm (MD5, SHA-1, SHA-256, SHA-512).
-- Clearly indicates whether a file is modified or safe
+- Clearly indicates whether a file is modified or safe.

 2. Snapshot (Integrity Snapshot)

 Create and maintain integrity snapshots of files or directories.

-- Stores cryptographic hashes in a snapshot DNA file
+- Stores cryptographic hashes in a snapshot DNA file.
-- Recursively scans directories
+- Recursively scans directories.
-- Detects unchanged and modified files
+- Detects unchanged and modified files.
-- Designed for periodic integrity checks
+- Designed for periodic integrity checks.

 3. Real-Time Monitoring

 Continuously monitors files or directories for changes.

-- Detects file modifications in near real-time
+- Detects file modifications in near real-time.
-- Logs alerts to a persistent log file
+- Logs alerts to a persistent log file.
-- Runs continuously until manually stopped (Ctrl + C)
+- Runs continuously until manually stopped (Ctrl + C).

 **Cybersecurity Relevance:**